mesalock-linux/mesalock-distro/README.md

 #### Build in Docker

 We provide a `Dockerfile` for building MesaLock Linux with all dependencies installed.
-Build the docker images first and then build packages, live ISO, and rootfs in the container.
+Please build the docker image first and then in the building container environment, you can build packages, live ISO, and rootfs.

 ```sh
 $ docker build -t mesalock-linux/build-mesalock-linux --rm build-dockerfile